-The graduate program in chemistry offers MA, MS and PhD degrees for students who are innovative, competitive and highly motivated in the traditional areas of analytical, inorganic, organic and physical chemistry, as well as other relevant interdisciplinary subjects.
+The Department of Chemistry's graduate program offers MA, MS and PhD degrees for students who are innovative, competitive and highly motivated in the traditional areas of analytical, inorganic, organic and physical chemistry, as well as other relevant interdisciplinary subjects.
 Students are regularly recognized for exceptional academic achievement and research efforts through various awards and scholarships.

-For a full list of our U.S. News & World Report graduate school rankings, go online.
+For a full list of our U.S. News & World Report graduate program rankings, go online.